 - They get destructive when bored—and they bore quickly.

-- They should always be walked on a leash because they will chase small animals.
+- They should always be walked on a leash with a comfortable collar or harness because they will chase small animals.

 - The yard should be thoroughly secured or they will find a way out.